-PHOTOS: 3 Syrian Chemical Weapons Sites Before And After Missile Strikes
+PHOTOS: 2 Syrian Chemical Weapons Sites Before And After Missile Strikes

 Early Saturday morning, the U.S., France and the U.K. launched more than 100 missiles targeting three chemical weapons sites in Syria.
-In a press briefing at the Pentagon Saturday, Marine Lieutenant General Kenneth F. McKenzie Jr. confirmed the three distinct targets — a research facility, a weapons depot and a command center.
+In a press briefing at the Pentagon Saturday, Marine Lt.
+Gen. Kenneth F. McKenzie Jr. confirmed the three distinct targets — a research facility, a weapons depot and a command center.

-Images from the satellite imagery company DigitalGlobe now appear to show these three sites — the Barzeh Research and Development Center, the Him Shinshar chemical weapons storage facility and the Him Shinshar chemical weapons bunker facility — before and after the strikes.
+Images from the satellite imagery company DigitalGlobe now appear to show at least two of these three sites — the Barzeh Research and Development Center and the Him Shinshar chemical weapons storage complex — before and after the strikes.

 The Barzeh Research and Development Center, according to the Pentagon briefing, is located in the greater Damascus area.
 On this target, 76 missiles — 57 U.S. Tomahawk Land Attack Missiles (TLAMs) and 19 joint air-to-surface missiles — were used in the strikes.
 "This is going to set the Syrian chemical weapons program back for years," McKenzie said.